 Recordings of past services

-A National Commemorative Service for the 50th anniversary of Operation Ivanhoe and the Battle Nui Le.
+50th anniversary of Operation Ivanhoe and the Battle of Nui Le

-50th anniversary of the Battle for Long Hai (Operation Hammersley)
+50th anniversary of Operation Overlord and the Battle of Long Khanh

-The video begins with a special screen of ABC TV program, Australia Remembers: End of the Second World War.
+The video begins with a special screening of Australia Remembers: End of the Second World War.